 There are various reasons why a domestic violence offense could result in a felony conviction, including:

-• The offense involved a deadly weapon.
-Weapon use (such as a firearm, knife, or other tool used to threaten or conduct violence) can elevate the domestic violence charge to a felony.
+- Use of a Deadly Weapon: Weapon use (such as a firearm, knife, or other tool used to threaten or conduct violence) can elevate the domestic violence charge to a felony.

-• The defendant violated a protective order.
-If a defendant violates the terms of a protective order or stay-away order, they may face felony charges.
+- Violating a Protective Order: If a defendant violates the terms of a protective order or stay-away order, they may face felony charges.

-• There was a prior history or pattern of abuse.
-A documented history of abuse can result in a felony conviction for domestic violence.
+- Prior History of Abuse: A documented history of abuse can result in a felony conviction for domestic violence.
 This may occur if neighbors called the police to report a domestic disturbance or if the alleged victim made a prior report documenting the abuse.

-• Prior conviction(s) of a domestic violence offense.
+- Prior Convictions:.
 If the defendant has accrued multiple domestic violence offenses, they may be charged with a felony.

 Domestic violence laws can be confusing and daunting.
 Rest assured that there are ways to beat domestic violence charges.
 Whether the allegations against you are unfounded or skewed facts were used to discredit your voice, there are various legal defense strategies that can give you the justice you rightfully deserve.